jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 #### Post-processors

 This final part of the build block is where you can convert your original artifact into 1 of the 30_ other virtualization formats that come built in with Packer.
-This is one of the cheif benefits that you can build a virtulmachine for VirtulaBox, Paralles, Proxmox, VMware, and Amazon EC2 all from a single source.
+This is one of the chief benefits that you can build a virtual machine for VirtualBox, Parallels, Proxmox, VMware, and Amazon EC2 all from a single source.

 Packer has the ability to build a virtual machine or OS Container once and export it to many different types of platforms in a single execution stretch.
 The initial artifact can be exported and converted across all of the formats listed below.
 Therein lies the power of Packer as you can deploy your production environment to any platform for any person: Dev, QA, Test, Ops, Sec, and so forth.